klevultd/frontend-sdk/README.md

 In the root of this repository run npm to install all packages

+Go in the each package folder you wish to develop

+- packages/klevu-core
+- packages/klevu-ui
+- packages/klevu-ui-react
+- packages/klevu-ui-vue

+And first install dependencies

 > npm install

 Run build once to make sure everything is good to go.